 ⚠️ Troubleshooting Tip For New Customers - If you don't see the CloudExtend Outlook application name it means your integration record has not yet been created.
 The first time a user logs into NetSuite via the CloudExtend App the integration record will be created.
 Go back to the CloudExtend subscription portal, allocate a license to yourself (or any user) first, download CloudExtend from the Microsoft store and log into the App and then come back to this step.

 After you click save you will be presented with a NetSuite token and secret.
 These will only be accessible to you at this time.
 Take note of these as they will be required in the last step on the subscription portal.

 Enter the NetSuite token and secret in the subscription portal

 For the final step return back to the subscription portal and get back to the Configure Autopilot screen and click on Step 2 (NetSuite TBA Credentials)

 Enter the NetSuite token ID and secret from the previous step and click Save.

-Congratulations.
-You have now successfully enabled Autopilot for your CloudExtend Outlook for NetSuite Enterprise users.
+Congratulations!
+You have now successfully enabled Autopilot for your CloudExtend Outlook for NetSuite Enterprise end users.
 Share this article with them to help them get started.

-NOTE: Autopilot will be enabled for end users approximately 12 hours after it is enabled by you.
-Users can expedite this by logging out of CloudExtend and back in again.
+NOTE: Autopilot will be enabled for end users approximately 12 hours after it is enabled.
+Users may expedite this process by logging out of CloudExtend and logging back in again.